Gravarty/Mint-X-Dark/README.md

 I also included a modified Mint-X icon theme, that has been adapted to work nicely with dark themes.

 - **GTK3**: Fully supported
-- **GTK2**: Still uses the original light theme, as the bitmaps are not yet updated
+- **GTK2**: Basic GTK2 support implemented.
+Still many bitmaps to go.
 - **Libadwaita**: Not supported, since I use MATE and will not modify these folders

 The goal is a consistent dark experience across all GTK3 applications while retaining compatibility with MATE.